Many people around the world are denied their human rights every day.

 Business and Human Rights

 The government expects UK businesses to operate at all times in a way that is respectful of people’s human rights.
-The UK has launched a national action plan on business and human rights becoming the first country to set out guidance to companies on integrating human rights into their operations.
+In 2013, the UK launched a national action plan on business and human rights, becoming the first country to set out guidance to companies on integrating human rights into their operations.

 The action plan is based on the UN Guiding Principles on Business and Human Rights endorsed in the UN Human Rights Council in June 2011.